Homebrew/homebrew-command-not-found/README.md

 This tap provided Ubuntu's `command-not-found` functionality to Homebrew users.
 It has been entirely merged into [Homebrew/brew](https://github.com/Homebrew/brew).
-`brew which-fomrula` and the shell integration still works as before, it just isn't in this tap any more.
+`brew which-formula` and the shell integration still works as before, it just isn't in this tap any more.